 Submitted by Joyce Crabtree; Caswell Beach, NC:

-Private Robert Eugene Robbins from Southport, NC, enlisted April 1918 at age 22 and served in 81st Infantry; 324 Infantry Regiment.
+Private Robert Eugene Robbins from Southport, NC, enlisted April 1918 at age 22 and served in 81st Division; 324 Infantry Regiment.
 In France he fought at St. Die and Meuse-Argonne Offensive aka Battle of the Argonne Forest.
 He was discharged June 18, 1919.
 Private Robbins is Joyce Crabtree’s grandfather.

 Submitted by Norman Sprinthall; Caswell Beach, NC: